renasusan/trial-branching/README.md

-HOTFIX - EDIT 2 / 3
+HOTFIX - EDIT 2 / 3 / last

 ## Welcome to Thirty Minutes to Merge